Sorennorge/MacAulayLab-RNAseq1/README.md

 # MacAulayLab-RNAseq1

+This work have been done in collaboration with the MacAulay Lab.
+All programs used are free and open-source.
 Feel free to copy and use code, but make sure to cite: XXXXXXXX (coming soon)

 ## The RNAseq and Analysis follows these steps: